 If you have enjoyed the recipe for this Maple Syrup Iced Coffee Bundt Cake then you may also like these:

-Whatever you are making, baking and creating in your kitchens, have fun preparing a feast.
+So, whatever you are making, baking and creating in your kitchens, have fun preparing a feast.
 Finally, remember that food tastes better when it is shared.

 No part of this post may be reproduced or duplicated without the written permission of the owner.
 Please see my Disclosure Policy.